SAP HANA Azure Backup on file level

 Azure backup agent

 Azure backup offers the option to not only back up complete VMs, but also files and directories via the backup agent, which has to be installed on the guest OS.
-But as of December 2016, this agent is only supported on Windows (see Back up a Windows Server or client to Azure using the Resource Manager deployment model).
+But this agent is only supported on Windows (see Back up a Windows Server or client to Azure using the Resource Manager deployment model).

 A workaround is to first copy SAP HANA backup files to a Windows VM on Azure (for example, via SAMBA share) and then use the Azure backup agent from there.
 While it is technically possible, it would add complexity and slow down the backup or restore process quite a bit due to the copy between the Linux and the Windows VM.
 It is not recommended to follow this approach.